arunimshukla/Best-DeFi-Security-Practices/README.md

 ## Something to Remember:

-If you don’t make an investment in the security of your application, you have to pay one way or another.
+If you don’t invest in the security of your application, you have to pay one way or another.

 ## Contributing

 Contributions are always welcome!

-Please open a pull request with necessary changes to commit changes to the official repository.
+Please open a pull request with the necessary changes to commit changes to the official repository.

 ## Feedback

 If you found the list helpful, please consider sharing it with others.
 If you have any feedback, please reach out to me on Twitter.

 ## Connect with me on

 - [Twitter](https://twitter.com/arunim_shukla)
 - [LinkedIn](www.linkedin.com/in/arunim-shukla)

 ## Verified By:

 The legitimacy of this study has been verified by:

 - [Code4rena](https://twitter.com/code4rena)